Reading Time: 10 minutes

 Before your company can hire employees in a new country, it needs to establish an entity to do business or partner with a team that offers practical legal alternatives.

 Working with an Employer of Record (EOR) offers an appealing alternative.
-When your business partners with an EOR, you work with a team that has extensive experience in recruiting employees in the country where you’ve chosen to expand.
-You can begin hiring within days, and you’ll have the support of experts who can handle the legal and tax requirements for hiring international workers for you.
+When your business partners with an EOR, you work with a team with extensive experience in recruiting employees in the country where you’ve chosen to expand.
+You can begin hiring within days and you’ll have the support of experts who can handle the legal and tax requirements to hire overseas employees for you.

 The legal setup requirements we focus on below are generally necessary if your company chooses to establish a subsidiary in another country.
 Working with an EOR, on the other hand, relieves a company from the burden of many of these requirements.